- It is a bilateral water distribution treaty between India and Pakistan.

 - The project is under GVK Power and an independent power producer (IPP).

-- It is located at the Kishtwar District of Jammu and Kashmir.
+- It is located in the Kishtwar District of Jammu and Kashmir.

 - Construction started in 2013.

-- Pakistan’s objection is involving Neelum-Jhelum project construction which would affect on downstream of the Kishanganga project in Pakistani territory.
-As Indus Water Treaty is giving them the exclusive right on Chenab and Jhelum river.
+- Pakistan’s objection is involving Neelum-Jhelum project construction which would affect downstream of the Kishanganga project in Pakistani territory.
+As Indus Water Treaty is giving them the exclusive right to Chenab and Jhelum river.

-- While Pakistan also questioned on the legal provision of the construction and operation of these Indian hydro-electric project.
+- While Pakistan also questioned the legal provision of the construction and operation of these Indian hydroelectric projects.

-- The Kisanganga project involves diversion of water-flow into Jhelum river along with the water discharge at Wular lake which is a Ramsar site.
-Such diversion of water flow will not affect the downstream flow of Jhelum river.
-Apart from the hydroelectric project, Kisanganga project will be beneficial for the Wular lake.
+- The Kisanganga project involves the diversion of water flow into the Jhelum river along with the water discharge at Wular lake which is a Ramsar site.
+Such diversion of water flow will not affect the downstream flow of the Jhelum river.
+Apart from the hydroelectric project, the Kisanganga project will be beneficial for the Wular lake.
 The Wular lake is not only a rich bio-diverse Ramsar lake but also it promotes eco-tourism to boost the local economic activities.